davidpet/snippets/cpp/Operators/003 - Comparison - explanation.md

 # Comparison

-In the above code, we have demonstrated the use of comparison operators in C++.
+In the code, we have demonstrated the use of comparison operators in C++.
 These operators are used to compare two values and return a boolean result.
 The operators demonstrated are:

 1. Equal to (==): Checks if the values of two operands are equal or not.
 If yes, then the condition becomes true.
 2. Not equal to (!=): Checks if the values of two operands are equal or not.
 If the values are not equal, then the condition becomes true.